Home About Competition Technology Volunteer

 One Launch Per Team

 Each team receives one official launch attempt on competition day.
 Teams are responsible for all pre-launch assembly and checklist completion.
-A Lignum Propulsion safety officer will inspect every rocket before it is approved for flight.
+The Lead Rocket Inspector inspects every rocket before it is cleared to fly.

 Judging